Crocker child murders: Victims

-Elwyn Crocker Jr., age 14, disappeared in November 2016.
-He was the older brother of Mary Crocker, who disappeared two years later, at age 13, in October 2018.
+Elwyn John Crocker Jr., age 14, disappeared in November 2016.
+He was the older brother of Mary Frances Crocker, who disappeared two years later, at age 13, in October 2018.
 Sometime before, the children's father, 49-year-old Elwyn Crocker Sr., and his wife (and the children's stepmother), 33-year-old Candice Crocker, had withdrawn each child from classes at South Effingham Middle School; they informed school officials that both siblings would be homeschooled.
 Six years earlier, in 2012, Elwyn Crocker Sr. and his wife had received counseling from Effingham County's Department of Family and Children Services following reports that they were abusing Elwyn Crocker Jr. Both adults agreed to undergo therapy and take classes in parenting, and the department closed the case in 2013.
 However, neither child was ever reported to be missing, and their disappearances were only discovered after the local police department received a tip from a family relative who believed that Mary Crocker was deceased.
 After police officers interviewed the children's father, they decided to search the grounds of the family's residence in Guyton, Georgia, a small city located 28 mi northwest of Savannah.

 Human remains were discovered on the property on December 20, 2018, Mary Crocker's 14th birthday, and the Effingham County coroner noted that Elwyn Crocker Jr. would have been 17 years old.
-The cause of death had not been determined for either child as of December 26.
+The teenagers' bodies, both dressed in diapers, were found buried beneath cement bags and trash bags behind the family's house.